mxmws/archiver/README.md

 2. React with :archive_this: to archive a message.

 ## Installation
 It is recommended to run archiver on repl.it.
-If you chose to run it on another server you'll need to provide your own database.
+If you choose to run it on another server you'll need to provide your own database.
 ### 1. Install discord.py
     $ python3 -m pip install -U discord.py
 ### 2. Add token
 1. Create a new application and copy the token: https://discord.com/developers/applications
-2. Add the token at the very buttom of archiver.py
+2. Add the token at the very bottom of archiver.py